-Memory care communities are designed specifically to meet the needs of individuals with memory impairment.
+Memory care communities are designed to meet the needs of individuals with memory impairment.
 For people living with Alzheimer’s, dementia or other memory impairment, memory care offers a secure environment that and assists with the activities of daily life.
-Similar to assisted living communities, it offers around the clock care with the added safety features and activities designed for engagement.
+Similar to assisted living communities, it provides around the clock care with the added safety features and activities designed for engagement.

 What Is The Difference Between Alzheimer’s And Dementia?

 Alzheimer’s and dementia are similar, but not the same disease.
 While most people use these terms interchangeably, it can cause confusion.
 Dementia is an umbrella term for a group of symptoms revolving around impaired reasoning and memory.
 On the other hand, Alzheimer’s is a specific form of dementia and is the cause of 50-70% of all dementia cases.
 Alzheimer’s is a degenerative disease and cannot be reversed, while dementia, in some cases, can be treated.